Shape-induced pairing of spheroidal squirmers: Theory

 where $r$ is distance from the origin and $x_i$ is a location in the fluid.
 For a swimmer with an \textit{axisymmetric} surface actuation, the stresslet can be written as \cite{Saintillan17}

 The sign of $\sigma_0^{(\alpha)}$ determines the ``pusher'' ($\sigma_0^{(\alpha)} < 0$) or ``puller'' ($\sigma_0^{(\alpha)} > 0$) character of the swimmer.

 However, not all microswimmers have axisymmetric actuation.
-For instance, consider metallo-dielectric particles can swim in an AC electric field via induced charge electrophoresis (ICEP) \cite{squires06}.
+For instance, consider metallo-dielectric particles that are energized by an AC electric field and swim via induced charge electrophoresis (ICEP) \cite{squires06}.
 The applied field can break axisymmetry.
 Thus, we consider a more general stresslet, written in a frame aligned with the principal axes $\hat{c}$, $\hat{d}$, and $\hat{e}$ of $\mathbf{S}^{(\alpha)}$:

 with $\textrm{tr}(\mathbf{S}^{(\alpha)}) = 0$.
-Since $\mathbf{S}^{(\alpha)}$ is symmetric, its principal axes are orthogonal, and we define $\hat{c} \times \hat{d} = \hat{e}$.
-For simplicity, we assume that the direction of propulsion is $\hat{d}$, i.e., aligned with a principal axis.
+Since $\mathbf{S}^{(\alpha)}$ is symmetric and real-valued, its principal axes are orthogonal, and we define $\hat{c} \times \hat{d} = \hat{e}$.
+This form of the stresslet tensor is generic.
+However, for simplicity, we make the assumption that the direction of propulsion of an isolated particle is $\hat{d}$, \textit{i.e.}, aligned with a principal axis.
 This assumption is realized by an ICEP particle with spheroidal shape and axisymmetric metal coverage, swimming in unbounded solution (Fig. \ref{Fig:slips}(a)).
 If the electric field is in the $\hat{z}$ direction and the particle axis of symmetry is given by $\hat{d}$, the particle will rotate such that $\hat{d}$ is perpendicular to $\hat{z}$ \cite{squires06,diwakar2022}.
-Thereafter, the particle will swim strictly in $\hat{d}$ with a stresslet tensor in the form of Eq. \ref{eq:ICEPstresslet}.
+After rotation, the particle will swim strictly in $\hat{d}$ with a stresslet tensor in the form of Eq. \ref{eq:ICEPstresslet}.
+A detailed technical discussion of \textbf{S} and the assumption concerning $\hat{d}$ is provided in the Supplemental Material (SM) \footnote{See Supplemental Material at \url{http://link.aps.org/supplemental/XXX} for technical discussion of the stresslet tensor, detailed mathematical derivations of results given in the main text, details concerning implementation of the spheroidal squirmer model, and numerical results obtained with the spheroidal squirmer model.
+The Supplemental Material also contains Refs. \citenum{kilic11,poehnl20,katuri22,dassios1994generalized}.}.
 Additionally, we note that Eq. \ref{eq:ICEPstresslet} reduces to Eq. \ref{eq:axisym_stresslet} when $S_{dd}^{(\alpha)} = 2/3 \sigma_0$ and $S_{cc}^{(\alpha)} = S_{ee}^{(\alpha)} = -\sigma_0/3$.